 CLICK TO ENLARGE!
 John Domenjoz barnstorming

 With the outbreak of the war in Europe, he took his new machine to the Americas.
 He developed a reputation for daring aerobatics and earned the nickname “upside-down Domenjoz” after performing 40 consecutive loops in 28 minutes.
 In New York, he immediately amazed spectators and made headlines with a series of loops as well as “quick and fancy turns” over the Statue of Liberty.
 He continued his tour through the south and Midwest demonstrating his piloting skills to the public with mock bomb drops and dog-fighting.
 During World War I, he spent time in both France and the United States as a test pilot and instructor.

 celebrating Blériot’s 1909 Channel crossing

 When he left for France in 1919, Domenjoz stored his Blériot on a Long Island farm.
 On his return to the United States seventeen years later, he held little hope of ever seeing “my beautiful little airplane” again.
 It had been sold years earlier for unpaid storage costs and when he found it at a Long Island aviation museum, he was overcome with “tears of joy.”

 We were especially pleased by one order for the Blériot XI relic print from a great-niece of John Domenjoz – the original owner and pilot of the aircraft.
-The print was sent to Paris, France, where she presented it as a surprise Christmas gift to her grandfather who, as a young boy and relative, knew John Domenjoz.
+The print was sent to Paris, France, where she presented it as a surprise Christmas gift to her grandfather who, as a young boy and relative, interacted with John Domenjoz.